 - Truss the chicken.

 - Put on a rack over a pan and bake until done.

-As far as the spice rub, I was looking for something along the lines of McCormick’s Perfect Pinch Rotisserie Chicken rub, which I picked up on a whim once.
-Although not exact, this rub will now replace it!
-I like it on my Bomb Oven Roasted Potatoes and it’s handy to have a quantity of a rub like this when you’re faced with making dinner, have a package of chicken breasts and no other inspiration!
+I was looking for something along the lines of McCormick’s Perfect Pinch Rotisserie Chicken rub, for the Rotisserie Chicken.
+I picked the McCormick’s up on a whim once.
+Although not exact, this rub will now replace it.
+This Rotisserie Rub is great on my Bomb Oven Roasted Potatoes and it’s handy to have around when you’re faced with making dinner, have a package of chicken breasts and no other inspiration!

 My son and his friends like the over the top saltiness when using the full teaspoon of salt in the rub (probably more on par with the commercial chickens), but I’m a little more conservative and cut it back to 1/2 teaspoon.
 I do admit I kind of like the very salty skin – which makes it taste a lot like the intensely flavored store-bought rotisserie chicken, but my tastes do run towards less salt.

 - 1 3 1/4 to 3 1/2 pound chicken